eliranwong/OpenGNT/README.md

 <br><br>
 An eclectic text, namely "Open Greek New Testament [OGNT]", was first compiled as the base text for the rest of the project.
 The text of OGNT is built upon a group of high-quality scholarly materials</a>.
 This aims to provide all bible students or scholars <b>a free text</b>, which is <a href='https://github.com/eliranwong/OpenGNT/tree/master/CompareOGNTwithNA28'><b>the closest equivalent to the text of NA28</b></a>, for studies or research purposes.
 <br><br>
 The base text of OGNT is akin to the text of NA28 / NA27, it is a good candidate for bridging a free Greek New Testament text with New Testament resources, which were originally keyed to NA28 / NA27.
+The Open Greek New Testament Project is, indeed, designed both to provide a free NA-equivalent text of Greek New Testament and to bring many New Testament into public access.
+<br><br>
+Currently, the base text of OGNT had been settled.
+Extensive mapping had been done to scholarly resources, e.g. TANTT, OpenText Linguisitic Annotations, Levinsohn Greek New Testament Features, Berean interlinear translations, etc.

 # Screenshot: